Clinical Documentation Templates

 The critical requirement is protecting patient privacy by never entering PHI and always using de-identified, template-based prompts.

-Build your healthcare AI workflow with ChatGPT Toolbox.
+Build your healthcare AI workflow with AI Toolbox.
 Organize documentation templates, education materials, and research summaries in folders by specialty.
 Save your most-used prompts in the Prompt Library with variables for conditions, procedures, and specialties.
 Download it free from the Chrome Web Store and reclaim time for what matters most - patient care.

-Last updated: February 18, 2026
+Last updated: May 29, 2026

 Key Terms

-- ChatGPT Toolbox
+- AI Toolbox

-- Chrome extension with 18,000+ users that adds folders, search, export, and prompt management to ChatGPT.
+- Chrome extension with 25,000+ users that adds folders, search, export, and prompt management to ChatGPT.
 Available on all Chromium browsers.

 - Free Plan